 2000 Commissioned by Brisbane City Council & Boondall Wetlands Management Committee to write text for the CD cover of the ‘Blackfellas Whitefellas Wetlands’ Project.

 1999 With partner Kim Downs was employed on a casual (3 month) basis to run a series of creative writing for performance workshops with clients of the Prince Charles Hospital Mental Health Unit.
 The resultant group went on to form a performance group and publish several anthologies.
 We facilitated their first publishing effort and their appearances at the Queensland Poetry Festival.

-1998 Commissioned by Brisbane City Council and Downfall Creek Bushland Centre to run a series of community writing workshops, edit produced by community members a collection (which was published online), and coordinate a public performance showcasing the work at the ‘Mountains to Mangroves’ Festival.
+1998 Commissioned by Brisbane City Council and Downfall Creek Bushland Centre to run a series of community writing workshops, edit writing produced by community members into a collection (which was published online), and coordinate a public performance showcasing the work at the ‘Mountains to Mangroves’ Festival.
 Also commissioned to write a poem for a community-produced ceramic art installation on a wildlife theme that is now on permanent display at Downfall Creek Bushland Centre.

 1993-4 Radio presenter and producer of literary programme, ‘The Spoken Word’ on BayFM, Byron Bay.

 1994-95 – With my partner, Kim, coordinated a number of Performance Poetry and Jazz Music nights as part of the annual Brunswick Heads Riverfestival.